Go to WomenAndCruising.com

 Boatowner's Mechanical and Electrical Manual: When things break down aboard the boat, this is the book you read for help.
 By Nigel Calder.

-How-to: The Don Casey Online Library
+How-to: Don Casey articles

-Dozens of informative articles written by the maintenance guru Don Casey, best-selling author of "Do-it-Yourself" books, including "This Old Boat".
+Dozens of informative articles written by the maintenance guru Don Casey, best-selling author of "Do-it-Yourself" books, including "This Old Boat ".
 Available online on the BoatUS website.

 Top